 Bugs are a specific group of small creatures belonging to the order Hemiptera.
 They are often called “true bugs” because they share similar body structures and feeding methods.

 Most bugs have piercing mouthparts and can be found on plants, near water, or around outdoor environments.
-Learning their names helps learners use more accurate English vocabulary.
+Learning their names helps you use more accurate English vocabulary.

 Difference Between Bugs and Insects